Welcome! This resource portal is designed to provide information and support to the valued leaders of Purdue Alumni communities throughout the world.

-- All fall 2020 university-sponsored on-campus convocations will be canceled to prioritize space for learning and discovery activities and to ensure campus capacity to follow the safest social distancing recommendations
+- All 2020-21 university-sponsored on-campus convocations will be canceled to prioritize space for learning and discovery activities and to ensure campus capacity to follow the safest social distancing recommendations

-- The university urges all colleges, divisions, schools, departments, and other organizational units to delay or cancel any event that includes attendance of people outside of the Purdue campus community through the fall 2020 semester.
+- The university urges all colleges, divisions, schools, departments, and other organizational units to delay or cancel any event that includes attendance of people outside of the Purdue campus community through the spring 2021 semester.

-- For fall 2020, any on-campus event that may include 50 or more people must have the approval of the Office of the Provost.
+- For 2020-21 academic year, any on-campus event that may include 50 or more people must have the approval of the Office of the Provost.